branchwelder/SoftSysHedonisticHibiscus/index.md

      SOIL_FLAG_MIPMAPS | SOIL_FLAG_INVERT_Y | SOIL_FLAG_NTSC_SAFE_RGB | SOIL_FLAG_COMPRESS_TO_DXT
      );
 ```

-This code loads the texture and stores it, which is then rendered onto a polygon with the following code:
+Every time the model was updated, everything (the player, environment blocks, and enemies) was redrawn with this code, which binds the texture to a polygon and draws it at the `_x` and `_y` coordinates:

 ```cpp
 // Enable 2D textures
 glEnable(GL_TEXTURE_2D);